mona-zsh/blog/coding/_posts/2015-08-30-perfect-storm.md

 Thread 2 says no, too.
 Thread 2 goes ahead and allocates, initializes the object to some address (let's say 234) -- <sub>oh, by the way, Thread 1 finishes saving the the pointer to `_aView` but it's too late because</sub> -- Thread 2 is ready to save the pointer to `_aView` as memory address 234.
 All messages go to the second view.

 Next time a view of yours disappears in 7.1, check that your view logic is being performed on the main thread.
-Enforce it with a few calls to `performSelectorOnMainThread:`.
+Enforce it with a call to `performSelectorOnMainThread:`.

 <hr><br />